 In order to make the most effective use of audio-visual equipment, please monitor speaker requests.
 Audio-visual equipment requests are frequently forgotten by speakers and by coordinators.
-The Director of Meetings has requested that each program coordinator submit the audio-visual Equipment Request Form on behalf of the moderator and all program speakers.
+AALL's director of meetings has requested that each program coordinator submit the audio-visual Equipment Request Form on behalf of the moderator and all program speakers.
 This will help you track the speaker responses and avoid duplicate equipment requests.
-When you have completed this form, please include the names of the speakers responding so that the Director of Meetings knows that your program is accounted for.
+When you have completed this form, please include the names of the speakers responding so that the director of meetings knows that your program is accounted for.
 If there are duplicate equipment requests, we will assume that speakers will share equipment unless we receive specific requests to the contrary.
 Please encourage speakers to share laptop computers.

 Live Internet Connections

 Both wired and wireless Internet connections will be available in each program's room.
 However, please make sure your speakers are prepared to use and to rely on screen captures and temporary Internet files (stored on a notebook computer to be available off-line) as a backup should problems arise with the live Internet connection.
 Too often, speakers and coordinators depend heavily on the assumption that the Internet connection will be reliable and instantaneous, or that the website they plan to visit is never offline for maintenance, but this cannot be guaranteed.
 Such an unfortunate discovery during a presentation can result in wasted program time and diminished impact.